The 15 Best Pizzas In Brisbane

 Location: The Drapery, 64 Logan Rd, Woolloongabba, QLD 4102 Ph: (07) 3846 7713

-If you are looking for an extensive, rotating menu of specialised pizzas, then this is the spot for you.
+Now if you are looking for an extensive, rotating menu of specialised Pizzas, then this is the spot for you.

-And these experimental slices are nothing like anything you will have tried before.
+And the slices at this joint are nothing like anything you will have tried before.
+We promise.
+That’s because the folks at Little g make unique ‘Pizza Fusion’ creations.

 This is a spot like no other and the food will leave you salivating until you return again.